sixfab/Sixfab_Arduino_Tracker_Shield/README.md

-# Sixfab_Arduino_GPRSIoT_Library
+# Sixfab_Arduino_Tracker_Library
-It is repository of arduino library for Sixfab GPRS IoT Application Shield.
+It is repository of arduino library for Sixfab Tracker Shield.